sw1pgh/Python_Practice/README.md

 <br/>

 > Words of Wisdom:
-- "You might not always have the strength to"
+- "You might not always have the strength to carry on the "